4910 Meadow Creek Drive South, Fargo, ND 58104

 Competitive Soccer Competitive, aka traveling soccer may involve a try-out and team placement.
 At the U9 level, we typically will not have try-outs.
 A high proficiency and motivation are required to participate successfully at the competitive soccer level.
 Players who are obviously suited better for recreational soccer will be directed towards recreational soccer.
 Only the top 10-40% of recreational soccer players will be comfortable transitioning to the competitive soccer level.

 U9 Soccer in the Fargo Soccer Club is transitional.
-We encourage players to play both rec soccer and U9 soccer simultaneously.
+Our U9 teams play in our rec league against older rec teams.
+They will also play in any competitive scrimmages and games we can arrange locally.
+Our U9 teams also play in tournaments; usually in Fargo, Grand Forks and the Twin Cities.
+However, they don't play as many competitive games as our U10-U19 teams.
 We do this because U9 soccer is not 'full blown' competitive soccer.
 It is a hybrid, i.e. a transition from recreational soccer to competitive soccer.
 It is this way because there is a lack of U9 competition in the area.

 Starting in 2011 we provided options for U9 soccer based on the age of the team and the parents' willingness to travel and have their child play more games.
-Some U9 teams, especially younger ones, i.e. U7 and U8 teams, will only play in 1 Twin Cities tournament and, perhaps, a recreational tournament like the annual Kohl's Cup in Valley City in May.
+Some U9 teams, especially younger ones, i.e. U7 and U8 teams, will only play in 1 Twin Cities tournament and and local Fargo tournament (which now has a U9 bracket).
 For those teams, that is an adequate introduction to competitive soccer.
-For other U9 teams, especially ones with all U9 players, the team may opt to play in a local U10 league and participate in 2-3 tournaments during the summer.
+For other U9 teams, especially ones with all U9 players, the team may opt to play in a local U9 or U10 league and participate in 2-3 tournaments during the summer.
 Those teams may also opt NOT to play recreational soccer.
 In that case, they will practice more often.

 Competitive U9 soccer in the Fargo Soccer Club involves an additional practice each week.
 For the Fall, we typically schedule one October tournament in Blaine, MN - the NSC Fall Cup.
 For the Summer, we schedule from 1-4 tournaments; depending on the age and experience of the U9 team.
 Any local tournaments would be at the U9 or U10 level.
 We typically play in the early June TonkaSplash tournament.
 We also schedule scrimmages with clubs in a 100 mile radius of Fargo.
 Pre-season Summer training and practices typically only involve 2 practices per week at an indoor facility or, weather permitting, outdoor field.
 Players are expected to commit to soccer as their primary sport and forgo other sports when conflicts arise, e.g. baseball, basketball, hockey.
 Since soccer practices are flexible, soccer teams can schedule practices around fixed baseball, basketball or hockey schedules.
 Soccer games can start in early May but are typically start in mid-May with weeknight games against teams like Detroit Lakes, Fergus Falls, Alexandria and Grand Forks.
 Kids playing on our U9 traveling teams typically also play in a local soccer league; playing up 1 or 2 age groups.